-This policy addresses the medical necessity of Intensive Cardiac Rehabilitation Programs.
+This policy addresses Intensive Cardiac Rehabilitation Programs.

 Description & Definitions:

 Intensive Cardiac Rehabilitation programs are medically monitored rehabilitation services with the goal of reversing the progression of heart disease.
 The rehabilitation consists of exercise and education on lifestyle changes regarding eating habits and stress management.
 These programs include The Dean Ornish Program for Reversing Heart Disease, Benson-Henry Institute Cardiac Wellness Program and The Pritkin Program.